 Yuri is in part-time private practice as an Osteopathic Manipulative Medicine Specialist in Portland.
 She was born and raised in Kyoto, Japan, and came to the US to attend college.
 After graduating from Eastern Oregon State College, she received her DO degree from Kirksville College of Osteopathic Medicine in Missouri.
 After the 2011 Fukushima nuclear disaster she began to get acquainted with radiation exposure issues.
 Being in a unique position to gather information in Japanese, she keeps informed of what's going on in Japan and publishes translations of the results and any other relevant information that may be available only in Japanese on her blog.

 Charles is a former Oregon PSR Board of Directors member and currently works as the Intergovernmental Affairs Director at Columbia River Inter-Tribal Fish Commission.
 He is a member of the Mandan-Hidatsa Nation.

-Dr. Zeenia Junkeer is a board certified naturopathic physician who grew up in Beaverton, Oregon.
+Dr. Zeenia Junkeer is a board certified naturopathic physician who grew up in Beaverton, OR.
 Zeenia is a founding director of Naturopaths Without Borders, a non-profit supporting prevention-based, community-led holistic initiatives in Haiti, Mexico and the US.
 She is also Director of Equity and Community Engagement for NARAL Pro-Choice Oregon and the Oregon Foundation for Reproductive Health.
 Zeenia has a BS in Justice Studies and Social Inquiry with a concentration in Child and Family Studies from Arizona State University.
 As an adjunct faculty at the National University of National Medicine, Dr. Junkeer’s classes focus on popular education methodology, social/racial/gender justice frameworks, and the role of power and privilege.

 Philip Newman, MD, FACS